okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/concepts/data-binding.md

 |Unmatched       |0        |The area is not bound to any data point.|

 If an area is a child of a group (`g` tag), it has the same status as the group, unless it is manually set with custom attributes such as `data-okviz-strong` or `data-okviz-unbound`; in this case, the status of the child has precedence.

-Elements that are not manually bound and without an `id` attribute or a custom binding attribute are not considered areas and are not interactive.